 Imagine a world in which we could harness the power of ‘there’s an app for that’ to make our lives easier.
-A world in which we can work *with* our laptops and smartphones, a world in which *technology is our friend*.
+A world in which marketers can work *with* their laptops and smartphones.
+A world in which *technology is our friend*.
 Well, you’re living in that world thanks to these five apps for content marketers.

 Inspiration is the currency of every content marketer.
 We trade ideas and, as with any other creative endeavour, ideas can bubble to the surface at any time.
 And there’s nothing more frustrating than a lost idea.

-So ours is the discipline to record ideas immediately, which means a collection of open tabs and bookmarks, hastily typed and sometimes incomprehensible pointers to self in Notes, a handwritten scrawl *somewhere* in that Moleskine, or even – surely not in 2020 – Post-It notes.
+So ours is the discipline to record ideas immediately, which means a collection of open tabs and bookmarks, hastily typed and sometimes incomprehensible pointers to self in Notes, a handwritten scrawl *somewhere* in that Moleskine, or even – surely not in the 21st century – Post-It notes.

-Streamline all this mess with Pocket, a simple app for content marketers to save and even tag web pages, social media posts, podcasts and videos.
-Install it on your phone, your desktop browser, link it up to your socials, and start pocketing those content ideas.
+Streamline all this mess with Pocket.
+It’s a simple app for content marketers, which allows you to save and even tag web pages, social media posts, podcasts and videos.
+Install it on your phone, tablet and desktop browser and start saving those content ideas.